Pete Johnson (American football, born 1937)

-Peter Thomas Johnson Jr. (born August 9, 1937) is a former American football halfback in the National Football League for the Chicago Bears.
-He played college football at the Virginia Military Institute.
+Peter Thomas Johnson Jr. (born August 9, 1937) is an American former professional football player who was a halfback for the Chicago Bears of the National Football League (NFL).
+He played college football for the VMI Keydets.

 Early years

 Johnson attended William Fleming High School.
 He accepted a football scholarship from the Virginia Military Institute.
 As a sophomore, he contracted Polio but was able to recover.
 He registered 41 carries for 221 yards (5.4-yard avg.), 3 rushing touchdowns and 2 receptions for 17 yards.

 As a junior, he was a backup at halfback, posting 63 carries for 270 yards (4.3-yard avg.), 5 receptions for 40 yards, 2 receiving touchdowns, 8-of-9 extra point conversions, 2 defensive touchdowns and a 39.5 punting average.
 He contributed to the team having an undefeated season (9-0-1) and being ranked 13th in the final Associated Press poll.
 He made all 3 extra point conversions in the 21-21 tie against the College of the Holy Cross.

 As a senior, he became a starter at fullback after Sam Woolwine graduated.
 He was second on the team behind Sam Horner, with 78 carries for 392 yards (5.0-yard avg.) and 5 rushing touchdowns.
 He set a school record, by returning a kickoff for a 97-yard touchdown against Villanova University.

 In 1979, he was inducted into the VMI Sports Hall of Fame.